Revealing exciton masses and dielectric properties of monolayer semiconductors with high magnetic fields: Abstract

 \section{Abstract}

-In semiconductor physics, many of the essential material parameters relevant for optoelectronics can be experimentally revealed via optical spectroscopy in sufficiently large magnetic fields.
-For the new class of monolayer transition-metal dichalcogenide semiconductors, this field scale can be substantial --many tens of teslas or more-- due to the relatively heavy carrier masses and the very large electron-hole (exciton) binding energies.
-Here we report circularly-polarized absorption spectroscopy of the monolayer semiconductors MoS$_2$, MoSe$_2$, and WS$_2$ in extremely high magnetic fields up to 91~T. By encapsulating exfoliated monolayers in hexagonal boron nitride, we achieve very high optical quality structures that allow to follow the diamagnetic shifts and valley Zeeman splittings of not only the $1s$ ground state of the neutral exciton but also its excited $2s$, $3s$, ..., $ns$ Rydberg states.
-The energies and diamagnetic shifts provide a direct determination of the effective (reduced) exciton masses and the dielectric properties of these monolayer semiconductors -- fundamental material parameters that until now were available only from theoretical calculations.
-Unexpectedly, the measured exciton masses are significantly heavier than predicted for Mo-based monolayers.
-Moreover, we also measure other important material properties, including exciton binding energies, exciton radii, and free-particle bandgaps.
-These results provide essential and quantitative parameters for the rational design of opto-electronic van der Waals heterostructures incorporating 2D semiconductor monolayers.
+In semiconductor physics, many essential optoelectronic material parameters can be experimentally revealed via optical spectroscopy in sufficiently large magnetic fields.
+For monolayer transition-metal dichalcogenide semiconductors, this field scale is substantial --tens of teslas or more-- due to heavy carrier masses and huge exciton binding energies.
+Here we report absorption spectroscopy of monolayer MoS$_2$, MoSe$_2$, MoTe$_2$, and WS$_2$ in very high magnetic fields to 91~T. We follow the diamagnetic shifts and valley Zeeman splittings of not only the exciton's $1s$ ground state but also its excited $2s$, $3s$, ..., $ns$ Rydberg states.
+This provides a direct experimental measure of the effective (reduced) exciton masses and dielectric properties.
+Exciton binding energies, exciton radii, and free-particle bandgaps are also determined.
+The measured exciton masses are heavier than theoretically predicted, especially for Mo-based monolayers.
+These results provide essential and quantitative parameters for the rational design of opto-electronic van der Waals heterostructures incorporating 2D semiconductors.